- Prayer and Worship

 - About USCCB

 And don’t pack everything – just what is needed for the journey.
-Remember clothes (though not too many), good walking shoes, a hat, your morning basics (toothbrush, toiletries, etc.), any medications you need, your sleeping bag, your passport (and Brazilian visa), and items that will help you travel spiritually (the Bible, prayer cards, your rosary, etc.).
+Remember clothes (though not too many), good walking shoes, a hat, your morning basics (toothbrush, toiletries, etc.), any medications you need, your sleeping bag, your passport, and items that will help you travel spiritually (the Bible, prayer cards, your rosary, etc.).

-Find out more about the country of Brazil.
-Pick up some phrases of other languages.
+Find out more about the country of Poland, its saints, and history, especially within the context of the Nazi invasion and communism.
+Pick up some Polish phrases.
 Read about the Holy Father, Pope Francis.
 Dig deeper into your Catholic faith.

 When you’re in such big crowds like at World Youth Day, we need to listen attentively to directions and instructions.
 Get in the habit of listening to what your group leaders and other church leaders have to say.
 Listening is also the best way to keep safe.